washingtonpost/ans-schema/docs/proposals/2018-11-27-robot_instructions.md

 # Concerns

-Do we need to be more restrict on the instruction strings using enum "noindex" and "nofollow"?
+Do we need to be more restrict on the instruction strings using enum noindex, nofollow, none, ...etc (listing all allowed strings)?

 # Implementation